 Who to Contact

-There are two ways you can add positive items to your credit report: either by contacting your creditor or by contacting the credit bureaus.
+There are two ways you can add positive credit history to your credit report: either by contacting your creditor or by contacting the credit bureaus.

-Sometimes you can get away with just contacting one and other times you’ll need to contact both.
-Here’s exactly how to handle each scenario you might come across when trying to add positive information to your report.
+Sometimes you can get away with just contacting one, and other times you’ll need to contact both.
+Here’s exactly how to handle each scenario you might encounter when trying to add positive information to your report.

 When to Contact the Creditor